September is Polycystic Ovary Syndrome (PCOS) Awareness Month. To close out this month we are sharing some information on PCOS.

-March is Endometriosis Awareness Month and this condition affects up to 10% of reproductive-aged women.
-According to The American College of Obstetricians and Gynecologists (ACOG), endometriosis is a condition where tissue from the uterus is found outside the uterus.
+March is Endometriosis Awareness Month and this condition affects up to 10% of reproductive-aged people.
+According to The American College of Obstetricians and Gynecologists (ACOG), endometriosis is a condition where the tissue of the endometrial lining is found outside of the uterine cavity.
 These endometrial tissues grow and bleed just as the uterine lining does each month but this tissue outside the uterus has nowhere to go—it does not just shed from your body like your uterine lining does.
 This can cause scar tissue, irritation, and pain.

-Many women who suffer struggle with being diagnosed so they can receive treatment.
+Many people who suffer struggle with being diagnosed so they can receive treatment.

 If you suffer from endometriosis, it may be more challenging for you to become pregnant.
-Up to 50% of women with endometriosis may experience infertility.
+Up to 50% of people with endometriosis may experience infertility.
 Endometriosis can effect fertility in several ways: diminished ovarian reserve, scarred fallopian tubes, inflammation of the pelvic structures, altered egg quality, and more.
 This doesn’t mean pregnancy isn’t possible though.
-Egg freezing and IVF are great options for women suffering.
+Egg freezing and IVF are great options for people suffering.

-Symptoms can vary from person to person; however, many women have reported experiencing:
+Symptoms can vary from person to person; however, many people have reported experiencing:

 Pelvic/back/leg pain between and during periods